は and が: What's the difference between these two Japanese particles?

 This can get somewhat complex because there are different types of verbs and Japanese sometimes decides that something should function as a verb when English doesn't think so (†looking at "beautiful" up there in the second example sentence!), but this should hopefully be relatively straightforward.

-And now, what you need to understand in order to understand は (wa):
+And now, the last piece of the puzzle you need to understand は (wa):

 "Serena Williams (tennis match) yesterday" is the contextual backdrop that binds all eight of those sentences together.
 While it's only actually _in_ the first sentence, it is nevertheless an integral part of all of the other sentences—it's what connects them.